U.S. port strike fears grow as ILA halts negotiations with USMX

 “What impact could this have on the market?

-“In isolation, ocean supply chains would probably be able to cope with union action on the US East and Gulf Coasts.
+“In isolation, ocean supply chains would probably be able to cope with union action on the U.S. East and Gulf coasts.

 “However, this is happening at a time when the majority of carriers continue to avoid the Red Sea region, there is severe port congestion in the Mediterranean and Asia, there are equipment shortages, shippers are frontloading imports ahead of the Q3 peak season and there are still restrictions in the Panama Canal (albeit these restrictions are reducing).